tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 The test suite `lte-cell-selection` is responsible for verifying the :ref:`sec-initial-cell-selection` procedure.
-The test is a simulation of a small etwork of 4 non-CSG cells and 2 non-CSG cells.
-Several static UEs are then placed at predefined locations and with initial cell selection procedure enabled.
-Thus the UEs enters the simulation without being attached to any cell.
+The test is a simulation of a small network of 2 non-CSG cells and 2 non-CSG cells.
+Several static UEs are then placed at predefined locations.
+The UEs enter the simulation without being attached to any cell.
+Initial cell selection is enabled for these UEs, so each UE will find the best cell and attach to it by themselves.

-At predefined check point times during the simulation, the test verifies that every UE is attached to the right cell.
+At predefined check points time during the simulation, the test verifies that every UE is attached to the right cell.
 Moreover, the test also ensures that the UE is properly connected, i.e., its final state is `CONNECTED_NORMALLY`.
 Figure :ref:`fig-lte-cell-selection-scenario` depicts the network layout and the expected result.
-When a UE is depicted as having 2 successful cell selections, any of them is accepted by the test case.
+When a UE is depicted as having 2 successful cell selections (e.g., UE #3 and #4), any of them is accepted by the test case.

 .. _fig-lte-cell-selection-scenario: